If the University believes you’ve not followed good academic practice, you will be invited for a meeting with an

 If the University believes you have not followed good academic practice, you will be invited for a meeting with an Academic Conduct

-Officer (ACO).
-In the meeting, the ACO will ask whether you understand why you’ve been invited to the meeting
+Officer/Educator (ACO/E).
+In the meeting, the ACO will ask whether you understand why you’ve been invited

 - If you deny misconduct, explain why you deny it and mention any evidence to support this.